Chris-Is-Awesome/forget-me-not/README.md

 # Forget me Not!
-Reminders, notes, to-do list, anything to help keep your life organized.
+Reminders, notes, to-do list, anything to help keep your life organized!

 ## To-do:
 * Convert reminder time to UTC when saving them to database